pelsql/YourSqlDba/docs/Who-YourSqlDba-is-for.md

 ## Who should use YourSqlDba

-1. Application owners on a single server: deploy maintenance for one dedicated application database and alert the owner if a problem occurs.
+1. Application owners on a single server: The support team deploys maintenance for the application database.
+When a problem occurs, the owner alerts the support team.
+The probability of problems is low.
-2. Accidental DBAs: prevent forgotten tasks, provide appropriate alerts, and enable escalation to SQL experts when needed.
+2. Accidental DBAs: Prevent forgotten tasks, provide appropriate alerts, and enable escalation to SQL experts when needed if the provided diagnostics do not clarify the issue.
-3. Professional DBAs: support multiple jobs, different schedules, and detailed diagnostics for problems.
+3. Professional DBAs: Do what accidental DBAs can do, and when maintenance load becomes excessive, divide tasks with different schedules.
+Detailed diagnostics for problems will be more familiar to them.
-4. Delegation scenarios: allow restricted backup, restore, and database refresh operations for selected databases and users.
+4. Delegation scenarios: For professional or occasional DBAs, reduce operational burden by delegating restricted backup, restore, and database refresh operations for selected databases and specific users.
+These users are typically application owners.

 ## How it is delivered